 - Choose who will be your New Hampshire Registered Agent

-- File the New Hampshire LLC Articles of Organization
+- File the New Hampshire LLC Certificate of Formation

 - Complete and sign an LLC Operating Agreement